elisexinranshen/elisexinranshen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Computer Mediated Communication (CMC)
   - Virtual Reality (VR)
   - Social Computing
-  - Computational Social Science
-  - AI-Mediated Communication (AI-MC)
+  - Human-AI Interaction

 # Education to show in About widget
 education: